Ban-Zhan/ComplexHeatmap-reference/03-heatmap_annotation.md

 ```
 ## A HeatmapAnnotation object with 2 annotations
-##   name: heatmap_annotation_1
+##   name: heatmap_annotation_81
 ##   position: row
 ##   items: 10
 ##   width: 15mm
 ##   height: 1npc
 ##   this object is  subsetable
-##   9.95358072916666mm extension on the bottom
+##   9.70277777777778mm extension on the bottom
 ##
 ##  name   annotation_type color_mapping width
 ##  foo2 continuous vector        random   5mm
-##  bar2 AnnotationFunction                10mm
+##  bar2    anno_barplot()                10mm
 ```

-In following examples in this chapter, we will only show the plot for the annotations but with no heatmap, unless it is necessary.
-The `HeatmapAnnotation` object which we always name as `ha` can just be assigned to `top_annotation`, ..., or as an independent component to be added to the heatmap list (which we will introduce in the next chapter).
+In following examples in this chapter, we will only show the grapgics for the annotations with no heatmap, unless it is necessary.
+If you want to try it with a heatmap, you just assign the `HeatmapAnnotation` object which we always name as `ha` to `top_annotation`, `bottom_annotation`, `left_annotation` or `right_annotation` arguments.

 Settings are basically the same for column annotations and row annotations.
 If there is nothing specicial, we only show the column annotation as examples.
-If you want to try row annotation, just add `which = "row"` to `HeatmapAnnotation()` or directly change to `rowAnnotation()`.
+If you want to try row annotation, just add `which = "row"` to `HeatmapAnnotation()` or directly change to `rowAnnotation()` function.

 ## Simple annotation